Cross-Framework Mapping

 What are the compliance gaps when mapping Azure Security Benchmark to TEFCA - Trusted Exchange Framework and Common Agreement?

-17 Azure Security Benchmark controls have no direct equivalent in TEFCA — Trusted Exchange Framework and Common Agreement.
-The highest concentration of gaps is in Azure Security Benchmark: Cloud Infrastructure Security with 5 unmapped controls.
+50 Azure Security Benchmark controls have no direct equivalent in TEFCA - Trusted Exchange Framework and Common Agreement.
+The highest concentration of gaps is in Identity Management with 5 unmapped controls.
 These gaps represent areas where additional controls, policies, or documentation must be created to achieve compliance with both frameworks.

 Which control domains have the most gaps between Azure Security Benchmark and TEFCA - Trusted Exchange Framework and Common Agreement?

-The domain with the highest gap count is Azure Security Benchmark: Cloud Infrastructure Security (5 gaps).
+The domain with the highest gap count is Identity Management (5 gaps).
 Export the full domain-by-domain gap breakdown via the Professional tier to generate a prioritised remediation roadmap.

 This platform provides educational compliance tools, not legal, regulatory, or professional compliance advice.
 Cross-framework mappings are AI-assisted interpretations and do not reproduce or replace official standards.
 Framework names and trademarks belong to their respective owners.
 Consult qualified professionals for your specific compliance requirements.
 See our Terms of Service.